-Summer is here – which means mosquito season is upon us.
+Summer is here – which means mosquito season is upon us and I’m doing everything I can to ward them off with Mosquito Repellent Plants that Repel Mosquitoes.
 No matter what area of the country or world you’re in, chances are you may be plagued by these pesky creatures.
 And if you’re like this Minnesotan, to ward them off you typically reach for the Deep Woods Off.
 But, traditional Deet-filled mosquito repellent is far from natural.
 Thankfully, there are plants that repel mosquitoes.
 They either work by planting them in your garden or by taking a bit of the plant and releasing some of the scents.

 Here are the best ones: